POLAR: A Polynomial Arithmetic Framework for Verifying Neural-Network Controlled Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose POLAR, a polynomial arithmetic framework, which integrates TM flowpipe construction, Bernstein overapproximation, and symbolic remainder method to efficiently compute reachable set overapproixmations for NNCS.
-Empirical comparison over a suite of benchmarks show that POLAR performs significantly better than state-of-the-art techniques with respect to both computation efficiency and reachable set estimation accuracy.
-Future work includes the automatic design of the hyper-parameters in POLAR to further improve performance and accessibility.
+In this paper, we propose POLAR, a polynomial arithmetic framework, which integrates TM flowpipe construction, Bernstein overapproximation, and symbolic remainder method to efficiently compute reachable set overapproximations for NNCS.
+Empirical comparison over a suite of benchmarks shows that POLAR performs significantly better than SOTAs in terms of both computation efficiency and tightness of reachable set estimation.